 See the pattern here?
 Gold stocks.
 Oil stocks.
 It doesn’t matter.
 The strategy is the same.

-Find a great company that’s thriving because of this war.
+Find a great company that’s thriving.

 Put in a lowball bid for the shares.

 Collect the cash.

 And if the stock drops to your bid you get to buy them at a price that every other investor on Wall Street would kill for.